NagyEndre/typewriter/README.md

 # typewriter

-Practice typing on your keyboard.
+Practice typing on your keyboard with some quotes or with design patterns.

+# Try the TypeWriter!

+Visit and try the [deployed TypeWriter](https://eloquent-blini-869a0b.netlify.app/)!
+The app was built and deployed with the help of [Netlify](https://www.netlify.com/).

 ## Project setup